 It’s simply weird how McGovern can turn on a dime from a probing, informed critique of the NDAA into this mode of empty heritage rhetoric.
 Yet the same thing is common, I think, in more subtle forms, everywhere we look today.

-[UPDATE: Also wanted to express some concern with McGovern's rationale for appearing as a talking head on RT (Russia Today) TV and Iran's PressTV.
-He says, rightly, that a lot of U.S. mainstream media don't cover these matters thoroughly.
-I'm all for appearing wherever one can to reflect on these things -- I've been on Fox News Radio!
-But to me there's a real difference between the manifest conservative bias of Fox News or a liberal bias in other outlets, on the one hand, whatever we think of them, and state-controlled media that exist to express solely the point of view of a government that restricts the press as a matter of principle.
-I haven't looked into Iran's PressTV, so I probably shouldn't say what I presume about it, but RT-TV looks to me like a full-on, very high-end propaganda effort of Putin himself, carried out at vast and supposedly public expense and masquerading as a newsgathering organization.]
+[UPDATE: Also, regarding McGovern’s rationale for appearing as a talking head on RT (Russia Today) TV and Iran’s PressTV: He says, rightly, that a lot of U.S. mainstream media don’t cover these matters thoroughly.
+I’m all for appearing more or less wherever one can to reflect on these things — I’ve been on Fox News — but to me there’s a real difference between the manifest rightist bias of a Fox News or the liberal or neoliberal or corporate-inspired biases of other outlets, on the one hand, whatever we think of them, and state-controlled media that exist to express the point of view of a government that restricts the press as a matter of policy and principle.
+I haven’t looked into Iran’s PressTV, so I probably shouldn’t say what I presume about it, but RT-TV looks to me like a full-on, high-end propaganda effort of Putin, carried out at supposedly public expense and masquerading as a newsgathering organization.]